 Figure 4.5.1-1: Reference point for radiated Demodulation and CSI requirements

-Radiated performance requirements are specified at the Reference point, with signal-to-noise ratio (SNR) SNRRP = SNRBB + ∆BB

-where SNRBB is the baseband SNR level specified by the Minimum performance requirement in clause 7, 8, 9 and 10, and ∆BB is specified in clause 4.5.3.2.
-The noise spectral density for Noc is specified in Table 4.5.3.2-1.

 4.5.2 SNR definition

-UE demodulation and CSI requirements define the SNR as:

-SNR<signal>=j=1NRXE<signal>(j)j=1NRXNoc(j)
+For Mode 1 conditions UE demodulation and CSI requirements, the Minimum performance requirement in clause 7, 8, 9 and 10 are defined relative to the baseband SNR level SNRBB.
+The SNR at the reference point is defined as

+SNR = SNRBB + ∆BB

+where ∆BB is specified in clause 4.5.3.

+The reference point SNR is defined as:

+SNR=j=1NRXEs(j)j=1NRXNoc(j)

 NRX denotes the number of receiver reference points, and the super script receiver reference point j.

 The above SNR definition assumes that the REs are not precoded, and does not account for any gain which can be associated to the precoding operation.

-E<signal> denotes the averaged received energy per resource element (EPRE) of the wanted signal.
 Unless otherwise stated, the SNR refers to the SSS wanted signal.

 The downlink SSS transmit power is defined as the linear average over the power contributions in [W] of all resource elements that carry the SSS within the operating system bandwidth.

-The power ratio of other wanted signals to the SSS is defined in each requirement.
+The power ratio of other wanted signals to the SSS is defined in Clause C.3.1.

-Noc denotes the power spectral density of a white noise source, with average power per RE normalized to the subcarrier spacing.

 4.5.3 Noc

 4.5.3.1 Introduction

-For radiated testing of demodulation and CSI requirements it is not feasible in practice to use signal levels high enough to make the noise contribution of the UE negligible.
+For Mode 1 conditions radiated testing of demodulation and CSI requirements it is not feasible in practice to use signal levels high enough to make the noise contribution of the UE negligible.
 Demodulation requirements are therefore specified with the applied noise higher than the UE peak EIS level in TS 38.101-2 [7] by a defined amount, so that the impact of UE noise floor is limited to no greater than a value ∆BB at the specified Noc level.
 As UEs have EIS levels that are dependent on operating band and power class, Noc level is dependent on operating band and power class.